 What I Believe The Magic Percentage To Be

-40% is what has worked best for me and my clients over many years.
-This means that 40% of your calorie intake will come from protein.
+35 to 40% is what has worked best for me and my clients over many years.
+This means that 35 to 40% of your calorie intake will come from protein.

 Let’s go back to John, our ripped muscular guy.
-It’s been worked out to slowly add muscle without gaining fat he will need to consume 3500 calories.
+It’s been worked out to slowly lose fat whilst maintaining muscle he needs to consume 2700 calories

 There are 4 calories per gram of protein so to get the correct amount you simply use this calculation